NEWS | May 10, 2017

 3) The use of processes of the common artistic fields in the area of new media and current technologies (after Jankovič who became one of the pioneers of computer graphics in the Slovak visual art).

-All artistic projects will be continuously presented on large screens (aspect ratio 9:16 – vertically installed screen in FULL HD) in the Olomouc Museum of Art lobby (from the moment of their receipt until the end of the exhibition, i.e. 11 February 2018).
+All artistic projects will be continuously presented on large screens (aspect ratio 9:16 – vertically installed screen in FULL HD) in the Olomouc Museum of Art lobby (from the day of their public presentation until the end of the exhibition, i.e. March 11, 2018).

-On 8 November 2017 (at the occasion of Jozef Jankovič‘s anniversary), a public presentation of selected artistic projects in the form of large-screen projections on the premises of Jankovič‘s exhibition in the Olomouc Museum of Art will be held.
+The public presentation of selected artistic projects in the form of large-screen projections will be held on the premises of Jankovič‘s exhibition in the Olomouc Museum of Art (probably during February 2018, the exact date will be announced).